pymupdf/PyMuPDF/docs/tutorial.rst

     imgdata = pix1.tobytes("ppm")  # extremely fast!
     tkimg = tkinter.PhotoImage(data = imgdata)

-If you are looking for a complete Tkinter script paging through **any supported** document, `here it is!`_.
+`browse-document`_ is a complete Tkinter script paging through **any supported** document.
 It can also zoom into pages, and it runs under Python 2 or 3.
 It requires the extremely handy `PySimpleGUI`_ pure Python package.

 PyQt4, PyQt5, PySide
 ~~~~~~~~~~~~~~~~~~~~~